publiclab/leaflet-environmental-layers/README.md

 - hostname<String>
   Defaults to 'publiclab.github.io'

+### Add minimal mode control

+    // Assuming your map instance is in a variable called map
+    // Assuming your leaflet layers control instance is in a variable called layersControl var modeControl = new L.control.minimalMode(layersControl);
+    modeControl.addTo(map);

 ### Spreadsheet-based layers

 We can source locations from a spreadsheet in a format like this: